 A survey was utilized in the preparation of this report.
 Data from the TMC member companies have been received and aggregated.
 These companies are among the biggest producers in the EEA test and measurement equipment market.
 The market share covered by this survey is more than 70% of the whole EEA test and measurement equipment market.
 The assessment is, therefore, highly representative.
-This large market share can be used to obtain reliable estimates for the EEA market via extrapolation, as detailed below for the assessment of the economic impacts.
+This market share can be used to obtain reliable estimates for the EEA market via extrapolation, as detailed below for the assessment of the economic impacts.

 Products manufactured by these companies are typically made available on the market for a period of 10 years from market launch until discontinuance.
 A further five to seven years of guaranteed support life follows discontinuance to assure availability of spare parts.
 The lifetime of any given unit can often be extended through regular maintenance and servicing.
 Under normal conditions of use and availability of spare parts, products can remain in use by customers for more than 25 years, supported by repair and calibration services.
+Even though the information varies across different products and businesses within the participating companies, the products recently placed on the market are expected to be present on the market for at least next 25 years.